Envek/owddm-ruby-in-japan-vs-world/slides.md

 - 1993: Matz started working on Ruby
 - 1995: Ruby 0.95 released
 - 1996: Ruby 1.0 released
+- 2002: First English book about Ruby published
 - 2003: Ruby 1.8 released

 Ruby was mostly known in Japan and didn't have much traction.

-2002: First English book about Ruby was published

 ---